Atlas-OS/utilities/README.md

 # Atlas-Utilities

-Source Repo for Atlas Utilities.
-These utilities are free to be used, modified, and distributed in other projects, per the [License](https://github.com/Atlas-OS/Atlas-Utilities/blob/main/LICENSE)
+These utilities are free to be used, modified, and distributed in other projects.
+The license is [GPLv3](https://github.com/Atlas-OS/Atlas-Utilities/blob/main/LICENSE).

+**Read the Contribution Guidelines:** https://docs.atlasos.net/contributions

 ## GameUtil-rs
 ![screenshot](/img/gameutil-rs.png)